 What Types Of Non-Slip Paving Are There?

-While there are no special process that the slabs have undergone, they are naturally rough and textured from the quarrying process and provide plenty of grip underfoot.
+While there is no special process that the slabs have undergone, they are naturally rough and textured from the quarrying process and provide plenty of grip underfoot.

 Coarse or Textured Paving